k2view-academy/K2View-Academy/articles/39_fabric_catalog/20_catalog_APIs.md

-## Get Catalog Version Details
+## Get Details of Catalog Version

 <span style="border-radius: 1em; background-color: #0969da; padding: 0 10px; color:white">GET</span>   `/api/catalog/{version}`

 The API retrieves a list of data platforms that belong to a given Catalog version.
-Each data platform is retrieved with the *contains* relations to its respective schema nodes.
+Each data platform is retrieved along with its *contains* relations to the respective schema nodes.

 The API has two modes — ***view*** and ***compare*** — that are interchangeably invoked based on the **version** input parameter, as explained below: